AgoraIO/Docs-Source/on-premise-recording/develop/screen-capture.md

 The following sections describe the `getVideoFrame` and `captureInterval` parameters in details.

-<div class="alert note">Currently, only capture screenshots in individual recording mode is supported. </div>
+<Admonition type="info">Currently, only capture screenshots in individual recording mode is supported. </Admonition>

 ### Set the format of the recording files